 FELONY TAX EVASION

-Our Government enforces the tax laws through criminal tax statutes.
+Tax laws are enforced through criminal tax statutes.

-The crime of tax evasion involves the intentional failure to report income and/or the improper claiming of tax deductions.
+The crime of tax evasion involves the intentional failure to report income and improperly claiming tax deductions.
 Charges typically result from:

 Willful Tax Evasion

-The key to defending any tax evasion case is proving that you did not intentionally make a material misrepresentation to the IRS for the purpose of reducing your tax liability.
+The key to defending any tax evasion case is proving that you did not intentionally make a material misrepresentation to the IRS to reduce your tax liability.
 To be found guilty of tax charges, the Government must prove “willful conduct.”
-This means that you must have intentionally violated “a known legal duty.”
+In other words, you must have intentionally violated “a known legal duty.”

 Audits

-If your IRS agent suspects that you have engaged in fraud, additional penalties may result.
+If your IRS agent suspects you have engaged in fraud, penalties may result.
 But the most serious situation is when the agent refers your case to the IRS Criminal Investigation Division (CID).
-Once the CID becomes involved, investigators may contact your friends, employer, co-workers, bankers and spouse, in an effort to gather evidence against you.
+Once the CID becomes involved, investigators may contact your friends, employer, co-workers, bankers, and spouse to gather evidence against you.

 Accountants

-Accountants can also be charged with a felony for aiding and assisting the taxpayer to obstruct or impede the due administration of tax enforcement.
-If you are an accountant in Mississippi and learn that you are the subject of a potential IRS criminal investigation, call us to set up an initial consultation.
+Accountants can also be charged with a felony for aiding and assisting the taxpayer to obstruct the due administration of tax enforcement.

 Statute of Limitations